snaveenkpndevops/Azure_to_Azure_Migration/Readme.md

 # Azure Migration:

-This Repository Contains Information and documents related Azure Migration.
+This Repository Contains Information and documents related Azure to Azure Migration.
 There is a separate folder for each Services.
-Inside each services there will readme.md for each services.
+Inside each services there will `readme.md` for each services.

 For Example:

-If we are migrating azure storage account then there will be a folder for azure storage account.
-Then inside the azure storage account we have separate folder for each resource like separate folder for blob, file share, tables, queue etc. Each resource has its own readme.md file.
+If we are migrating `azure storage account` then there will be a folder for `azure storage account`.
+Then inside the azure storage account we have separate folder for each resource like separate folder for `blob, file share, tables, queue` etc. Each resource has its own `readme.md` file.

 ## Azure Services: